 Alice Molland

-Probably the last person to be executed for witchcraft in England. was almost certainly the last person to be executed for witchcraft in England, in 1685, although no record remains of her trial or execution.[17]
+Pehaps the last person to be executed for witchcraft in England. may have been the last person to be executed for witchcraft in England, in 1685, although no record remains of her trial or execution.[17]
 Better documented are the executions of the three Bideford witches three years earlier: Temperance Lloyd, Mary Trembles and Susannah Edwards.

 Some sources claim that the last execution for witchcraft was that of Mary Hicks, in 1716.
 Her story is told in an eight-page pamphlet published that year, the Whole trial and examination of Mrs. Mary Hicks and her daughter ElizabethPamphlet purporting to tell the story of Mary Hicks, executed for witchcraft in 1716., but the story is considered by modern historians to be a journalistic invention.[18][19]